Skip to main content

 After Page 20 (Experiment Planning)

-"Subby is helping plan the experiment, but the team decides what to test.
+Page 20 is where Subby supports experiment planning while the team still drives the decisions, which is the heart of healthy human-AI collaboration.
+Ask, "Subby is helping plan the experiment, but the team decides what to test.
 Why do you think it is important for people to make the decisions, not the robot?"
-This introduces the concept of human oversight in a way that feels natural and non-threatening.
+This introduces the concept of human oversight in a way that feels natural and non-threatening, and it lays the groundwork for talking about responsible AI use later on.

 After Page 32 (Presentation Support)

-"Subby is helping the team get ready to share their findings.
+Page 32 shows Subby helping the team prepare to share their findings, which mirrors how real researchers and students use technology to communicate work.
+Ask, "Subby is helping the team get ready to share their findings.
 Have you ever used a computer or tablet to make something to show other people?"
-This connects Subby's role to real experiences like making slideshows, posters, or videos.
+This connects Subby's role to familiar experiences like making slideshows, posters, family videos, or class presentations, and it reframes screens as tools for sharing.

 Setting Healthy Boundaries